wizered67/fencing-magician/README.md

 Note: Gifs may take some time to load and appear slow while first loading.
 Graphics are not mine.
 They are placeholder and for testing purposes only.

 ![gif](fencingMagicianDashLegacy.gif)

-Using Dash's to quickly move around.
+Using dashes to quickly move around.
 ![attack](fencingMagicianAttacks.gif)

 Hitting an enemy with a sword and with the orb.
 ##Programming
 * Wrote custom extension of LibGDX map loader to load different shapes for collision detection.